tesseract-ocr/tessdoc/Home.md

 ## Linux

 Tesseract is available directly from many Linux distributions.
 The package is generally called **'tesseract'** or **'tesseract-ocr'** - search your distribution's repositories to find it.
-Thus you can install Tesseract 4.x and it's developer tools on Ubuntu 18.x bionic by simply running:
+Thus you can install Tesseract 4.x and its developer tools on Ubuntu 18.x bionic by simply running:
 ```
 sudo apt install tesseract-ocr
 sudo apt install libtesseract-dev